skip to Main Content

 Recommended citation format: Coppess, J., C. Zulauf, N. Paulson, K. Swanson and G. Schnitkey.
 "Reviewing the Inflation Reduction Act of 2022, Part 3: The Bigger Picture." farmdoc daily (12):125, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, August 22, 2022.
 Permalink

-The Inflation Reduction Act of 2022 was signed into law by President Biden on August 16, 2022, becoming the 169th public law of the 117th Congress (Wang, August 16, 2022; Tankersley, August 16, 2022; P.L.
-117-169).
+The Inflation Reduction Act of 2022 was signed into law by President Biden on August 16, 2022, becoming the 169th public law of the 117th Congress (Wang, August 16, 2022; Tankersley, August 16, 2022; ).
 Previous articles reviewed the funding and provisions contained in the bill relevant to the Farm Bill and the Agriculture Committees (farmdoc daily, August 11, 2022; August 12, 2022).
 This article reviews the bigger picture of what is included in the entire bill as reported thus far by the Congressional Budget Office (CBO) and the Joint Committee on Taxation (JCT).
 A total compiled score from multiple sources is summarized below as part of the introduction to and overview of the discussion.

 Background: Reconciliation Review